Millionaire jailed after refusing to tear down ‘Britain’s best man cave’

 “The law is the law and we won’t give up pursuing Mr Wildin and ensuring that he complies with the legislation in exactly the same way as everyone else.

-“As a council it is important to ensure that development proposals improve the environments in which they exist, whilst safeguarding the community.
+“As a council, it is important to ensure that development proposals improve the environments in which they exist while safeguarding the community.
 Every year, hundreds of people ask the council for planning advice and follow it.
 This has not been the case in Mr Wildin’s instance.

 “I would like to again thank the people of the Forest for their patience and the tenacity of the council’s staff who continue to push this case forward.